All About Adjectives

 Mark's black two shirts were in the laundry.

 In this example, two and black are non-coordinate adjectives, so there is no need to place a comma between them.
-Our English proofreaders also advise against using a comma between the final adjective and the noun being described as this will likely result in an awkward, or sometimes even incorrect, sentence.
+We also advise against using a comma between the final adjective and the noun being described as this will likely result in an awkward or possibly incorrect sentence.
 A comma shouldn't be used if the adjective is modified by another word either:

 It was an especially sad movie.